 I am Associate Professor (Design) and co-lead the Northumbria Practice Research Group.
 My research is inherently collaborative and currently concerns designing tools for safer online interactions; investigation into and through the creative ‘collaborative economy’; and promoting and critically reflecting upon multidisciplinary methodologies within design research and industry practice.
 I lead on design for two EPSRC projects.
 TAPESTRY involves developing an online tool to support trust-related decision-making.
 Cumulative Revelations aims to visually demonstrate how apparently innocuous pieces of online information can collectively pose security and reputational risks to individuals and their employers.
+With the rise in technology, cyber crimes have also become rampant and all of us need protection against malware, phishing, imposer emails, spam, and more.
+Therefore it is crucial to look for malware analysis tools and other security solutions to detect and mitigate these threats.
 I am a strategic grant reviewer for AHRC, a member of the AHRC and ESRC Peer Review Colleges and I regularly review for other research councils in the UK and abroad.
 I publish in the design and HCI fields and co-produce artifacts as research, informed by an earlier career in creative practice.

 ------- Jo’s projects:

 ------- Jo’s publications:

 Ann Light and Jo Briggs.
 2019.
 The Design of Paying Publics.
 In Dan Marom, Oliver Gajda and Tim Wright (Eds).
 Crowd Asset: Crowdfunding for Policy Makers.
 World Scientific Pub. (accepted/2019 publication)